BanukaKA/AdvancedSearchEngineWithPublicAPI/README.md

 # A Google Clone "An advanced search engine with the Google's Public APIs"
-This is a custom clone of google built with Blazor web assembly which also has the feature of downloading a summarization of a google search as a pdf
+This is a custom clone of google built with Blazor web assembly which has multiple features that even google search does not posses.
+It has all possible features of google search including Voice Search, Image Search, Video Search, Paging, Furthur Filtering and Dark Theme.

 Watch the Application Walkthrough : https://www.youtube.com/watch?v=ewMKKw0265I&t=4s